 “I have made an important discovery…that alcohol, taken in sufficient quantities, produces all the effects of intoxication.” — Oscar Wilde

 Without yeast we would not have beer or civilization.

-A couple of weeks ago my friend Ron (who runs Kelsey Creek Brewing) gave me a container of –a big container of yeast.
+A couple of weeks ago my friend Ron (who runs Kelsey Creek Brewing) gave me a container of Irish ale yeast–a big container of yeast.
 So much yeast that I could have used it for 100 gallons of wort (rather than the 5 gallons I planned to make).
 I put the plastic container in the refrigerator for use in the following day’s brewing.
 Cold temperatures make yeast less active.
-But, even with the cold, they were active enough to produce a lot of CO2 gas. yeast
+But, even with the cold, they were active enough to produce a lot of CO2 gas.

 The picture above shows the aftermath of my opening the plastic jar.
 I’m still finding yeast in places in our kitchen.